 - Scan the page until you find something with a title like "Wireless Standard" or "Wireless Mode."
 Often there is a drop-down menu next to it that contains options like: 802.11b, 802.11g, 802.11b/g, 802.11n.
 Set your router to one of the following standards: 802.11b, 802.11g, 802.11b/g.

 - If there is a "Save Settings" or "Apply" button of some kind select it and allow your router some time to reset.

 - Restart set-up on your Owlet.
 If the WiFi indicator light is already lit then proceed directly to the registration step.
 Once you have completed it (and the rest of set-up) you can open your router settings again and set the router back to the original wireless settings.

 Congratulations!
 You have successfully registered the monitor to your email address!

 *A word about the 802.11 options mentioned above and how this all comes into play.
 Each of those options is essentially a specific way for your router to broadcast data via a radio frequency.
 Each setting encodes data in a slightly different way and acts like a separate channel for communicating.
 If you want a device to communicate with the router it has to be set for the same channel (just like a radio).
-In order to complete the registration step when you need to ensure that your router, phone and Owlet are all encoding data the same way and setting your router to one of the three above options will ensure that happens.
+In order to complete the registration step when you need to ensure that your router, phone, and Smart Sock are all encoding data the same way and set your router to one of the three above options will ensure that happens.